jdlph/Path4GMNS/README.md

 ```
 ### Evaluate Equity

 Transportation equity is accessibility with respect to different demographics.
 Path4GMNS provides the following simple info and statistics on equity given a time budget and a segmentation of zones (e.g., zones can be grouped into a set of bins according to income level and each zone will have a unique bin index).
+The current implementation takes bin index of each zone from node.csv under column "bin_index" (via node-to-zone mapping), which is error prone.
+As a zone might have more than one node, it may encounter inconsistent bin indices over a set of nodes corresponding to the same zone.
+In case of that, the first bin index encountered for each zone in loading node.csv is always used for evaluation.

 1. accessible zones.
 2. min accessibility.
 Each zone has a list of accessible zones given a time budget and a transportation mode.
 This metric refers to the zone with the minimum number of accessible zones.
 This number and the zone ID will both be output.
 Note that there could be multiple zones with the same minimum number of accessible zones and only the first zone will be in the output.